Argentina deploys military police in fuel strike

 “If they try to force us out, things will get ugly.
 We hope the government has common sense and doesn’t do this,” Moyano told local media.

-Although scuffles could be seen between union workers and police at the main entrance to a refinery in La Matanza, outside Buenos Aires, Berni said fuel trucks were able to depart from that plant.
+The trucker leader’s father is Hugo Moyano, the country’s most powerful union chief as head of the CGT labor federation.

-Pablo Moyano’s father, Hugo, used to be a close ally of the president’s but their strategic alliance has all but collapsed, increasing the threat of labor unrest as inflation seen at roughly 25 percent fuels wage demands while economic growth slows sharply.
+Hugo Moyano used to be a close ally of the president’s but their strategic alliance has all but collapsed over the last year or so, increasing the threat of labor unrest as inflation seen at roughly 25 percent fuels wage demands.